-Martin Allen, Purchasing Manager at Power Panels, explains that RS has proved to be the perfect fit with his business.
+Martin Allen, Commerical Manager at Power Panels, explains that RS has proved to be the perfect fit with his business.
 “We are a manufacturer and assembler of control and automation systems for major OEMs in the UK, working with the likes of Yamazaki and Ishida,” he says.
 “We offer a complete outsourcing solution.
 We assemble panels and machines for customers while they focus on the R&D side of the business as well as sales and distribution.

 “We’ll sell around 3,000 different assemblies and buy in between 9,000 and 10,000 different components during a year,” he adds.
 “The nature of our work means that we buy parts and products from around 600 manufacturers, so ideally we want to work with suppliers that can provide as many of those products as possible.
 RS has one of the widest ranges in the industry and can provide just under a third of those manufacturers’ products.”

 "Consolidated delivery reduces the time and cost of making transactions, and deliveries arrive in recyclable, re-useable packaging, which is easy for us to handle "Martin Allen, Commercial Manager, Power Panels